 Medications: If you are currently taking prescription medications, you may bring them with you.
 All prescriptions will be verified by the jail medical staff before you will be able to receive them.

 Prisoners are provided nutritious meals three times a day.
 The kitchen uses a five week menu cycle that is certified by a licensed nutritionist.
-Each month the kitchen staff prepares over 10,000 meals.
+Each month the kitchen staff prepares thousands of meals.

 Medical services for prisoners at the jail operate under the medical license and supervision of a certified licensed physician.
-Assisting the jail physician with the medical care are a full time registered nurse and two part time licensed practical nurses (LPN).
-All prisoners have access 24 hours a day to emergency medical care.
-Prisoners who need emergency medical treatment are immediately transported by rescue squad to the Fairfield Medical Center.
+Assisting the jail physician with the medical care are three full time nurses.
+All prisoners have access to emergency medical care.
+Prisoners who need emergency medical treatment are transported by squad to the Fairfield Medical Center.
 Prisoners experiencing a non-emergency medical problem that want to see the medical staff are required to fill out a sick call form before seeing the jail physician.
-The jail physician holds sick call for prisoners several times each week.
-Medications are distributed to the prisoners four times each day by jail staff at regularly scheduled times.
+The jail physician holds sick call for prisoners each week.
+Medications are distributed to the prisoners each day by jail staff at regularly scheduled times.
 All medications brought to the jail by family members or friends of prisoners and medications received from prisoners during their booking-intake process are screened by the jail medical staff prior to being distributed to a prisoner.

-The jail uses the newest digital technology available to fingerprint prisoners.
+The jail uses digital technology to fingerprint prisoners.
 This technology allows identification of persons in one-tenth the amount of time that was required by the old manual fingerprinting methods.

-In cooperation and coordination with both the Municipal and Common Pleas Courts, the jail staff conducts video arraignments for misdemeanor cases at 9:00 am and felony cases at 1:00 pm, Monday through Friday.
+In cooperation and coordination with both the Municipal and Common Pleas Courts, the jail staff conducts video arraignments for misdemeanor cases and felony cases, Monday through Friday.
 The use of video arraignments is a valuable tool which saves both time and money and greatly reduces the security and safety risks involved in transporting prisoners out of the jail to their court arraignments.

-Educational classes are held on Monday and Wednesday from 1:00 pm to 2:30 pm each week for prisoners at the Minimum Security Jail (MSJ).
+Educational classes are held on Monday and Wednesday each week for prisoners.
 An instructor from the Fairfield County Adult Education Department teaches the class.
-The classes are free of charge to any minimum security prisoner staying at the MSJ facility.
+The classes are free of charge to most prisoners staying at the facility.